-In 2019, Simona received a nomination for an Emerging Cinematographer Award, from the British Society of Cinematographers, for her lighting and narrative storytelling on the short fiction film Isha.
+In 2019, Simona was nominated as an Emerging Cinematographer by the British Society of Cinematographers, for her work on the short fiction film Isha.
 Isha premiered in 2018 at the BFI London Film Festival and received numerous nominations for best short film (Outfest, Frameline, Encounters) and two awards at Sicilia Queer Film Festival.

 Her work has been screened at Oscar and BAFTA qualifying festivals word-wide, shown in galleries and museums in Europe, USA and Australia and nominated for a Turner Prize in the UK, in 2018.